olebole/irafdoc/doc/language.dparam.rst

   <p>
   <i>Dparam</i> lists one or more parameter sets.
 Psets are specified either by
-  the name of the task with which the pset is associated, or by filename (pset files have the <tt>".par"</tt> extension).
+  the name of the task with which the pset is associated, or by filename (pset files have the <span style="font-family: monospace;">".par"</span> extension).
 If a file type pset is listed the extension must be included, since it is the presence or absence of the filename extension which <b>dparam</b> uses to distinguish between task-psets and named (file) psets.
   </p>
   <p>
   Each parameter is listed on a single line with the following format.
-  The list of assignments is terminated by the string <tt>"# EOF"</tt> so that programs reading the list from a stream can easily distinguish the end of the variable length list of parameters.
+  The list of assignments is terminated by the string <span style="font-family: monospace;">"# EOF"</span> so that programs reading the list from a stream can easily distinguish the end of the variable length list of parameters.
   </p>